Once upon a time, a lifetime ago, Heidi relates how her family discovered Driftwood Cottage in a magical spot on the edge of the Swartvlei Estuary.

-Just off the lounge is the open-plan Kitchen and Diningroom, which also has access through sliding doors out to the deck.
+Just off the lounge is the open-plan Kitchen and Dining-room, which also has access through sliding doors out to the deck.

-The well-equipped kitchen includes a full stove with oven, fridge/freezer, microwave oven, dishwasher and sufficient crockery and cutlery for 4 people.
+The well-equipped kitchen includes a full stove with oven, fridge/freezer, microwave oven, dishwasher, washing machine and sufficient crockery and cutlery for 4 people.

-The main bedroom has plenty of cupboard space for personal belongings and a full ensuite bathroom.
+The main bedroom has plenty of cupboard space for personal belongings and a full en-suite bathroom.

 The second spacious bedroom has two single beds and good storage.

-Daily cleaning can be arranged with the agent Suzette at Eden on Sea Rentals at an additional daily rate.
+Daily cleaning can be arranged with the agent Suzette at Eden-on-Sea Rentals at an additional daily rate.